groupvine/gv-doc/membership/importing.md

 <div class="support">  <!-- START SUPPORT -->

-## Importing and Alternate Address Handling:

-When importing a nenw member, the imported member's primary ('email') address is given a high priority when matching (or not matching) existing user records.
+When importing a nen member, the imported member's primary ('email') address is given a high priority when matching (or not matching) existing user records.